uchicago-cs/chiventure/src/cli/examples/bison-demo/README.md

 * go to the north
 * travel north (NEEDS TO BE IMPLEMENTED as of 5/30/2022 5pm)

-When trying to find a way to improve the CLI of chiventure, we thought that we could        take the current in-house parsing and instead use a more robust parsing library.
+When trying to find a way to improve the CLI of chiventure, we thought that we couldtake the current in-house parsing and instead use a more robust parsing library.
 We decided on bison, as there aren't many C libraries and of the ones we tested we were actually able to get something working.

 preamble about what bison/flex actually is and how it is relevant to chiventure.
 This would involve talking about the current implementation of parsing, along with some of the limitations.

-So then, we decided that bison would then directly replace the current parsing              mechanisms.
+So then, we decided that bison would then directly replace the current parsingmechanisms.
 This specifically involves taking the command line input and parsing it into an array of strings.
-For example, when the user types "go north", this get's put into a list of strings          called of:
+For example, when the user types "go north", this get's put into a list of stringscalled of:
 [0] = "go"
 [1] = "north"